Joystream/joystream/storage-node/README.md

       - dynamic:member:4

   -k, --keyFile=keyFile
-      Key file for the account.
-Mandatory in non-dev environment.
+      Path to key file to add to the keyring.

   -m, --dev
       Use development mode

   -p, --password=password
-      Key file password (optional).
-Could be overriden by ACCOUNT_PWD environment variable.
+      Password to unlock keyfiles.
+Multiple passwords can be passed, to try against all files.
+If not specified a single password can be set in ACCOUNT_PWD environment variable.

   -r, --remove=remove
       [default: ] ID/s of a bucket/s to remove from bag